-Chapter 1 - Short history of Dutch tax law
+CHAPTER 1 A short history of Dutch tax law

 In the late nineteenth century, it was the Dutch banker and Minister of Finance Nicolaas Pierson who introduced a wealth tax and rudimentary business tax.
-With this, he put minimal burden on the elites, of which he himself was a part.
-His name lives on in the MeesPierson bank, until the present day bank of the Dutch Royal family.
+With this, he put a minimal burden on the elites, of which he himself was a part.
+His name lives on in the MeesPierson bank, until the present day, the bank of the Dutch royal family.

-When the economy became more and more internationally organised, this created a financial problem for the elites, because many had possessions both in the Netherlands and in Germany.
-And economic activities were taxed both at home and by cross border activities met similar taxes abroad.
+As the economy became more and more internationally organised, this created a financial problem for the elites, because many had possessions both in the Netherlands and in Germany.
+And economic activities were taxed both at home and due to cross-border activities met similar taxes abroad.
 Duke Willem van Bentinck, an established name in the history of the Dutch political class, complained about being taxed twice, both by the Germans and in the Netherlands.

 The Dutch government wanted to tackle this problem for its wealthy leisure class and its business community.
 A tax treaty between Prussia and Austria-Hungary of 1899 was seen as the method of choice and the government started to broker a similar treaty with Germany.
-The principles of a new policy were debated in the parliament and summarised by parliamentarian Sam van Houten as: ".. taxes are not levied twice on the benefits of a limited company, flowing into the cash-books of another limited company under nominative shares."
-This policy laid the foundation for the present-day lucrative Dutch tax regulations and is part of the reason the Netherlands became on of the principle havens for tax avoidance.
+The principles of a new policy were debated in the parliament and summarised by parliamentarian Sam van Houten as: "...taxes are not levied twice on the benefits of a limited company, flowing into the cash-books of another limited company under nominative shares."2 This policy laid the foundation for the presentday lucrative Dutch tax regulations and is part of the reason the Netherlands became one of the principal havens for tax avoidance.3

-During World War I, the neutral Netherlands tried to gain as much as possible from its position by being an intermediary for trade between enemies, a policy making tax treaties to prevent double taxes even more desirable.
+During World War I, the neutral Netherlands tried to gain as much as possible from its position by being an intermediary for trade between enemies, a policy that made treaties that prevented double taxes as even more desirable.
 After World War I the Netherlands decided to negotiate tax treaties with a larger number of other countries.
 It took several years before the first treaty was concluded with Belgium.
 But soon Sweden, the UK and Hungary followed.
 Nowadays the Netherlands has tax treaties with almost 100 countries4 opening the possibility of treaty shopping.

-It made the Netherlands a transit harbour, not only for goods but also for capital.
-The (temporary) movement of Dutch transnational corporations to the Dutch Antilles during World War II and a tax treaty with the United States in the fifties made the Dutch tax system even more attractive.
-Nowadays, the Dutch Antilles are not as lucrative as they used to be and lag behind e.g. the Cayman Island and Guernsey.
+It made the Netherlands a transit harbour, not only for goods but also for capital.5 The (temporary) movement of Dutch transnational corporations to the Dutch Antilles during World War II and a tax treaty with the United States in the fifties made the Dutch tax system even more attractive.
+Nowadays, the Dutch Antilles are not as lucrative as they used to be and lag behind other tax havens such as the Cayman Island and Guernsey.
 In 2013 however, in a EU study European Initiatives on eliminating tax havens and offshore financial transactions, it was stated that: "In the end, the (Netherlands) relationship to the Netherlands Antilles is probably the most important factor for its attractive tax environment.
 The territories benefit from the so-called Tax Arrangement for the Kingdom with the Netherlands.
-This has a similar effect as a tax treaty resulting in companies established in the Antilles being able to obtain a beneficial reduction of Dutch withholding tax."
+This has a similar effect as a tax treaty resulting in companies established in the Antilles being able to obtain a beneficial reduction of Dutch withholding tax."6